sudvarma/upload/README.md

 3. Each signature portion being broken into separate chunk
     - may help in providing better fine-grained access control
     - avoiding complex concurrent merging of chunks
-    - small byte transfer and quick synchornization of signature changes
+    - small byte transfer and quick synchornization of signature changes (signature streaming)

 #### Concurrent modification
 By having each signature portion in a separate chunk - concurrent modification to the same chunk could be avoided.
 Incase same chunk needs to be modified by multiple users "operational transformation" or CRDT methodologies needs to be incorporated.